sbhrwl/object_detection/README.md

 * Deep leaning algorithms will take a long time to finish and that’s where the use of **GPUs** come in because they provide better processing speed compared to CPUs.
 * The flexible architecture of TensorFlow allows you to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device with a single API

-### Advantages of Tensorflow over OpenCV DNN
-* OpenCV offers **GPU module**
-* You will be the one to pick which classes and methods to use so at least **some knowledge about GPU programming** will be helpful.
-* In Tensorflow, you can **easily** use the GPU implementation by setting the number of GPUs you have or if you want to use both

 ### General Approach for Object Detection
 * Step 1: Load model
 * Step 2: Read Image